baijum/essential-go/sphinx/quickstart.rst

        fmt.Println(hw)
    }

+By assigning the string to the variable ``hw``, you can simply use ``hw`` in place of the literal string, making your code more concise and easier to read.

-As you can see in the above example, we are using two special characters (``:=``) in between the variable name and the string literal.
-The colon character immediately followed by equal character is what you can use to define a short variable declaration in Go.
-However, there is a small catch here, the this short syntax for declaring variable will only work inside a function definition.
-The Go compiler identify the type of variable as string.
-This process of identifying data type automatically is called *type inference*.
+As you can see in the above example, we are using a special syntax (``:=``) between the variable name and the string literal.
+The colon character immediately followed by the equal character is used to define a short variable declaration in Go.
+However, there is a small caveat: this short syntax for declaring variables will only work inside a function definition.
+The Go compiler automatically identifies the type of the variable as a string based on the assigned value.
+This process of automatically determining the data type is called type inference.

-To assign a new value to the variable, you can use ``=`` as given in the below example:
+To assign a new value to the variable, you can use the ``=`` operator, as shown in the example below:

 ::